nuuuwan/news_lk3_data/README.md

 *2024-07-17 05:41:08* · [`dailyftlk`](https://www.ft.lk/columns/Debt-recovery-process-as-rehabilitation-mechanism/4-764365) · `en`

 The revival program recently initiated by CBSL is a big opportunity for the banks to reduce their non-performing balance via rehabilitating the distressed customers while contributing to the national economy of Sri Lanka

+A credit decision of a bank is inextricably associated with credit risk due to the micro and macroeconomic conditions which are beyond the control of the customer.
+Hence, the repayment capacity of the borrower can be affected by unpredictable circumstances; subsequently the liabilities of the bank will be transferred to non-performing category.
+These borrowers cannot be treated as wilful defaulters, and should be immediately remedied out by different tools and techniques like Restructuring, Rescheduling and Revival with Rehabilitation

 ...